The Wheaton Blog

 - Low Estimate

 Moving companies like to give accurate estimates.
 First, accuracy allows customers to know what to expect in terms of the cost.
 Second, it allows the driver to estimate how large of a truck he needs to bring.

 Unfortunately, some companies give low estimates to bait and switch customers, as the actual cost ends up being much, much higher.
-Lowballing is one of the most common scams to look out for from rogue movers.
+Lowballing is one of the most common moving company scams to look out for from rogue operators.
 Always get multiple reviews and throw out any strangely low estimates.
 Before choosing your mover, check each company’s reviews and reputation.
 Accurate estimates, even if higher than you’d like to see, give you a realistic idea of what you’ll spend with a professional moving company.

 - Offering a Quote Without a Visual Survey